-The tax-free savings account (TFSA) lets you stash extra cash for just about anything — rainy-day savings, a new house or retirement — without paying any tax on the growth within the account or on withdrawals.
+The tax-free savings account (TFSA) lets you stash extra cash for just about anything – rainy-day savings, a new house or retirement.
+A TFSA lets you do this without paying any tax on the growth within the account or on withdrawals.

-Still, since the TFSA was introduced in 2009, it’s estimated that only around half of Canadians have opened one.
-Here are 5 of the most common misunderstandings about the TFSA:
+Still, since the government introduced the TFSA in 2009, it’s estimated that only around half of Canadians have opened one.
+Here are of the most common misunderstandings about the TFSA:

-From our earliest days, a “savings account” was where our pennies went when they came out of the piggy bank.
+From our earliest days, a “savings account” was where money went when they came out of the piggy bank.
 The name suggests deposits, safety and low rates.
-But almost any investment you can hold in a registered retirement savings plan (RRSP) can also go into your TFSA: bonds, stocks, mutual funds, exchange-traded funds, options, etc.
+But almost any investment you can hold in a registered retirement savings plan (RRSP) can also go into your TFSA.
+This includes bonds, stocks, mutual funds, exchange-traded funds, options, etc.

-Personal finance expert and author Kelley Keehn is among those who wish the government had chosen a different name for the TFSA.
+Personal finance expert Kelley Keehn is among those who wish the government had chosen a different name for the TFSA.
 “Many banks and financial institutions advertise a set percentage for their cash TFSAs and it’s very low,” she says.
 “Canadians see the 2% and think ‘those TFSAs don’t pay much.’
-In reality, the TFSA is a savings shelter like an RRSP and you need to choose the investment that goes within it.”
+In reality, the TFSA is a savings shelter like an RRSP.
+And you need to choose the investment that goes within it.”

-In the first years of the TFSA, there were many stories about Canadians accidentally over-contributing and facing penalties from the Canada Revenue Agency (CRA).
-Most problems came from a simple misunderstanding.
+In the first years of the TFSA, there were many stories about Canadians accidentally over-contributing.
+Because of these over-contributions, they faced penalties from the Canada Revenue Agency (CRA).
+But most problems came from a simple misunderstanding.

 Some early owners used the TFSA like a conventional savings account, making frequent withdrawals and deposits.
 If the total of all deposits exceeded the annual limit, they had over-contributed.

-So far, the Canada Revenue Agency has been forgiving, waiving penalties if you say it was an accident and promise not to do it again, but there is no guarantee they will continue to do this in the future.
+So far, the CRA has been forgiving.
+They’ve waived penalties if you say it was an accident and promise not to do it again.
+But there’s no guarantee they will continue to do this in the future.

-The CRA tells you your annual contribution limit – just like your RRSP limit – on the notice of assessment it sent you last year after processing your tax return.
+The CRA tells you your annual contribution limit – just like your RRSP limit – on your notice of assessment after processing your tax return.
 Each year’s contribution limit is the total of three amounts:

 - Anything withdrawn the previous year (with the exception of certain qualifying transfers and distributions)